kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

        # expected output similar to this
        Shutting down VOLTTRON

-After shutting down, check the status again.
+After stopping the platform, check the status again to verify the VOLTTRON platform is shut down.

 .. code-block:: bash